jsofikitis/AutoWateringSystem/README.md

 It controls a number of solenoids with the 8 way channel relay shield from freetronics. http://www.freetronics.com/products/relay8-8-channel-relay-driver-shield

-The solenoids are from ebay 5/8" http://www.ebay.com.au/itm/Electric-Solenoid-Valve-5-8-Barbs-Water-12-volt-12VDC-/300625215478#ht_2620wt_1030
+The solenoids are from ebay 5/8" Barbed type 12 VDC http://www.ebay.com.au/itm/Electric-Solenoid-Valve-5-8-Barbs-Water-12-volt-12VDC-/300625215478#ht_2620wt_1030

 WARNING